Frequently Asked Questions

 Dragon fruit has numerous named cultivars with varying characteristics.
 Some popular varieties include:

 * American Beauty - Magenta flesh with pink skin.
+Early season bloomer.
 Self Fertile.

 * Physical Graffiti - Red flesh variety with fantastic flavor.
 Great producer.